lucocozz/Argus/docs/en/advanced/custom-handlers.md

 # Custom Handlers

-Custom handlers extend cargs' capabilities by allowing you to transform and validate input data according to your specific needs.
+Custom handlers extend argus' capabilities by allowing you to transform and validate input data according to your specific needs.

 !!! abstract "Overview"
     This guide covers advanced input processing with custom handlers: